Terraxz/LegoStudioHelper/README.md

 In \src your can find the python source.
 In \dist you can find the compiled exe file.

-If you enjoys the app, you can support me by buying my [cup of coffee](https://rebrickable.com/users/Terraxz/mocs/)
+If hope you [enjoy the app] (https://rebrickable.com/users/Terraxz/mocs/)

 Terraxz